kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 Asar (Atom Shell Archive Format) is a simple extensive archive format, it works like tar that concatenates all files together without compression, while having random access support.
 The ASAR format was created primarily to improve performance when reading large quantities of small files.

 `@electron/remote` is an Electron module that bridges JavaScript objects from the main process to the renderer process.
 This lets you access main-process-only objects as if they were available in the renderer process. https://github.com/electron/remote/blob/main/README.md

+`{ webSecurity: false }` no longer controls CORS (for v9+).
+The `webSecurity` option controls the web security inside blink *(Blink is the name of the rendering engine used by Chromium)*, but recently the control of CORS has been moved out of blink and thus the option no longer controls CORS. --> Set `Access-Control-Allow-Origin` header in server/nginx.